Croatian Democratic Union: Ideology

 In terms of ideology, the HDZ statute, as well as its President Andrej Plenković and Secretary Gordan Jandroković, define the political position of the party as centre-right.
-However, there have significant shifts in HDZ's ideological and political positions, and there are both moderate and right-wing factions within the party with different interpretations of its basic positions.
+However, there have been significant shifts in HDZ's ideological and political positions, and there are both moderate and right-wing factions within the party with different interpretations of its basic positions.

 The HDZ leaders during the 1990s described their party as centrist and Christian-democratic, although in practice they pursued ultranationalistic policies.
-However, the party was at the time mostly characterized as conservative and nationalist with an extreme right-wing faction.
+However, the party was at the time mostly characterized as further to the right than in recent years.

 At its beginning, the HDZ was an ethnically exclusive party that emphasized Croatian identity.
-Slogans such as "God and Croats" and "Croats get together" were common, which were incidentally also by the leaders of the Ustaše-led Independent State of Croatia.
+Slogans such as "God and Croats" and "Croats get together" were common, which were incidentally also used by the leaders of the Ustaše-led Independent State of Croatia.
 Its discourse had a strong emotional appeal, evoking "fears, desires, material and symbolic benefits" to win over those who sought Croatian sovereignty over communism and drawing upon Croatian nationalist traditions.
 It did not recognize the plurality of identities when addressing its citizens, viewing them as "Catholic Croats" with anti-Serbian sentiments regularly appearing during its assemblies.

 The HDZ's position regarding the European Union was soft Eurosceptic: there was no explicit opposition to the accession of Croatia to the EU, but the HDZ opposed some EU policies.
 Following the election of Ivo Sanader as the party president in 2000, the HDZ adopted a moderate centre-right position.
 Under Sanader, the party strongly pursued a pro-European policy, which continued under the leadership of Jadranka Kosor.
 Many observers considered the leadership of Tomislav Karamarko from 2012 to 2016 as a return of nationalism in the party.
 After Andrej Plenković, viewed as a moderate, came to power in 2016, the party moved back to a centre-right position.
 The HDZ has been described as Christian-democratic and pro-European.

-In economic terms, the party advocates for a social market economy and expressed its opposition to economic liberalism in the 2002 programme.
+The HDZ is responsible for implementing the "femicide" law, which criminalizes the killing of women, usually by men, because of their gender.
+This makes Croatia the third country in Europe to have "femicide" as part of its law.